cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 the water and pressing `A` when there's a bite.
 Instead of a meter, the fish will move away from the player while you can hold `A` to reel in the fish.
 If the line is in danger of snapping, the entire rod will turn from vibrant yellow to deep crimson until, if the player refuses to let go, the line will snap.
+You catch the fish by pulling it in close enough without snapping the line.

 At its core, Spiritfarer's fishing game is similar to Stardew Valley, but it manages to improve the player experience in two ways:

-First, the player initially cannot snap the line at all.
+First, the player initially cannot snap the line at all, and therefore will always catch the first.
 Early on, the game is intent on teaching players *how* to fish, though you are only able to catch a subset of fish (as well as lots of trash, like the classic Old Shoe).
 This allows players to learn the minigame with low-stakes, especially since there are a bunch of other activities on the ship they could be doing instead.

 Second, even once the line-snapping mechanic is introduced, it's still much harder to lose the fish than in Stardew Valley.
 The line will snap if the player doesn't respect the line turning red, but otherwise the fish will stay on the line.
-Comparably, in Stardew Valley, the green meter can reach zero, at which point the fish will leave.
-New players will still be able to catch fish, even if it takes them longer than someone more experienced.
+Comparably, in Stardew Valley, the green meter can reach zero if you aren't keeping the bar over the fish enough, at which point it will flee.
+New Spiritfarer players will still be able to catch fish, even if it takes them longer than someone more experienced.

 By lowering the skill floor, Spiritfarer's fishing is approachable, but still allows for deeper player expression.
 The developers hit a sweet-spot where